TheoChristo/git-notifier-mac/README.md

 **git-notifier-mac** will notify you - using a system notification -, every time a new commit is made in your tracked git repositories.

-The notification displays information about the commit which triggered the it, including the author, the branch and the commit message.
+The notification displays information about the commit which triggered it, including the author, branch and commit message.

 <p align="center"> <img src="./icons/git-notifier-notification.png" /> </p>